Find Free Madison County IL Public Records (Lookup Resource)

 The application can be submitted in person or mailed to the above address, or faxed to 217.523.2648.
 The office is open to the public Monday – Friday 10:00am – 3:00pm.

-Access Birth & Death Records via the Madison County Clerk or Illinois Department of Health
+Acquire Birth & Death Records via the Madison County Clerk or Illinois Department of Health

 The Madison County Clerk & Recorder also maintains birth and death records.
 Interested parties can order certificates online or fill out a request in person, just like the marital records above.
 However, birth and death certificates are not public records.

-To obtain a certificate of birth you must be a person named on the record, either the child or parent.
+To obtain a certificate of birth, you must be a person named on the record, either the child or parent.
 To be eligible to obtain a death certificate, a person must have a genealogical, personal, or property right interest in the record.
 Moreover, death certificates are $23 as opposed to $20 like the other vital records.

 You still need to provide a government issued photo ID and payment before the records will be released to you, and it will generally take 2-3 business days for the request to be processed.